-The Company's compensation structure is designed to be competitive with the compensation arrangements of other Canadian mining companies with international operations of similar size and scope.
-The Company's compensation is intended to meet the Company's compensation objectives, which are to allow the Company to attract and retain qualified and experienced senior management who are motivated to achieve the Company's business plans, strategies and goals on an annual and long-term basis, in order to increase shareholder value.
+The Company's compensation structure is designed to be competitive within the marketplace of other Canadian mining companies with similar international operations of size and scope.
+The Company's approach to compensation is designed to meet the Company's compensation objectives, which are to allow the Company to attract and retain qualified and experienced senior executives and ensure they are motivated to achieve the Company's business plans, strategies and goals on both an annual and long-term basis and ultimately, to increase shareholder value.
 Shareholder value in the Company is primarily driven by results, both in terms of its financial strength and operating measures such as production.
 These objectives are tied directly to the Company's annual budget and long-term plan, which are approved by the Board each year.
 Compensation is linked to key performance metrics such as production levels, cash costs, cash flows and cash targets.
 Key target metrics relate only to metrics that executive officers and employees can influence and impact.
-Operational targets such as production levels, cash costs and safety are set for operations staff at the mine sites, and corporate goals such as achievement of annual production and cost targets, achievement of increased reserves and resources, achieving safety results and meeting environmental requirements are established for the executive officers and corporate office personnel in Vancouver, Canada and Durango, México.
-As described in more detail below, executive compensation is dependent on achieving these individual and Company performance results and is, therefore, linked to the creation of shareholder value.
+Operational targets such as production levels, cash costs and safety are set for operations staff at the mine sites, and corporate goals such as achievement of annual production and cost targets, achievement of increased reserves and resources, achieving safety results and meeting environmental requirements are established for the executive officers and corporate personnel in Vancouver, Canada and Durango, México.
+As described in more detail below, executive compensation is dependent on achieving both these individual and Company performance results and is, therefore, linked to the creation of shareholder value.